Katharine DeShaw: Career

 DeShaw began her career in arts administration after her final years at Colorado College, when she joined the Chicago Moving Company and the Chicago Dance Center under the direction of Nana Shineflug.
 In 1980, DeShaw received a National Endowment for the Arts Management Fellowship in Washington DC.
 She then moved to New York City to work for Twyla Tharp and her dance company.
 In 1983, she advanced Second Lady Joan Mondale (called "Joan of Arts") during the Mondale for President campaign for the Minnesotan Vice President Walter Mondale.
 In 1984 she became the Founding Director of the Harkness Center for Dance (formerly Harkness House for Ballet), originally founded by Rebekah Harkness.
 From 1985 to 1988, DeShaw headed development and communications for the New York City Chapter of the National Multiple Sclerosis Society.
 From 1988 to 1991, she worked as the director of development at Gay Men's Health Crisis fundraising for services for people with AIDS.
 In 1991 she moved to Minneapolis to lead development efforts at the Walker Art Center until 1999.
 During this time she also served as the president of the Art Museum Development Association in 1994.
 She also led development efforts at LACMA from 1999 until 2002.
 From 2002 to 2015 she designed and led a family foundation for Leonard Nimoy and Susan Bay Nimoy.

-In 2005, DeShaw became the founding CEO of United States Artists with the aim to provide grant of $50,000 to 50 artists annually across diverse fields.
+In 2005, DeShaw became the founding CEO of United States Artists with the aim to provide grants of $50,000 to 50 artists annually across diverse fields.
 Notable USA Fellows of United States Artists include Frank Big Bear; Mark Bradford; Lee Isaac Chung; Monica Ponce de Leon; Anna Halprin; Quiara Alegría Hudes; Barry Jenkins; Catherine Opie; Anna Deavere Smith; Luis Valdez; Chris Ware; etc. In 2014, DeShaw founded her consultancy firm, Philanthropology, related to philanthropy and fundraising.

 In 2016, she became the deputy director for Advancement and External Relations for the Academy Museum of Motion Pictures where she built the fundraising, marketing, and communications teams for the Renzo Piano-designed film center.

 In December 2020, DeShaw completed its $388 million capital campaign chaired by Bob Iger of The Walt Disney Company, Annette Bening, and Tom Hanks.
-In 2021 she resumed her consulting practice.
+In 2021, she resumed her consulting practice.